 Part one of this interview can be found here

-You have worked on a lot of projects.
+You’ve worked on a lot of projects.
 Are there any particular projects which spring to mind as good examples of what can be achieved through Community Arts?

 I worked with many groups in the Shankill and one group in particular I love.
 I asked the parents and leaders if it was possible to convince them to walk with the children on the St Patrick’s Day Parade!!
 That required a lot of discussion and sensitive, collaborative work.
 We had to make sure everyone involved would feel welcomed and safe.